 Venue: Hand & Lock, London, W1W 8TE

-Dates: This workshop will run for two days from Tuesday 25th October 2022 until Wednesday 26th October 2022.
-If the workshop becomes oversubscribed, we will close the application process early.
+Dates: This workshop ran for two days from Tuesday 25th October 2022 until Wednesday 26th October 2022.

 Goldwork is the art of embroidery using metal threads.
 Historically associated with ceremonial and military uniform the technique is now also popular in customisation, couture and interior design.
 Using threads that are imitation gold, silver, copper, or coloured allows embroiderers to create metallic surface designs that reflect light and create dazzling effects.

 Over the course of one intense weekend, students will learn fundamentals such as setting up a full-size frame, transferring their designs, soft string padding, felt padding before learning the more complex elements such as pearl purl and cutwork.

 The classes will cover the basics, insider tips and practical application making sure students are fully equipped to go on and apply what they have learned to their own garments and develop their own unique styles.